jeremyruppel/walrus/README.md

 ### :lt

-Returns whether `value` is less than the given number
+Returns whether `value` is less than the given number.

 Parameters: